-Access Narrative is led by Ennis Welbourne (they/them), a marginalised writer who uses their lived experience to help cultivate safe spaces for writers to access community and support.
+Access Narrative provides online peer-to-peer spaces for writers rooted in accessibility.
+Sessions are facilitated by Ennis Welbourne (they/them), a marginalised writer who uses their lived experience to help cultivate safe spaces for writers to access community and support.

 I aim to be; trans-inclusive, neurodivergent-friendly, and trauma-informed.
 I encourage autonomy, uphold anti-oppressive values, and strive to be non-hierarchical.